jonesandjay123/AnimalShogiAI/README.md

 ## Overview

 Welcome to the Animal Shogi AI project!
-This endeavor aims at developing a sophisticated AI model trained through reinforcement learning to play the game of Animal Shogi, also known as Dobutsu Shogi or Let's Catch the Lion!
-If you are unfamiliar with this variant of shogi, it is a simpler and more accessible version of the traditional Japanese board game, shogi, designed specifically for children and beginners.
+This endeavor aims to develop a sophisticated AI model trained through reinforcement learning to play the game of Animal Shogi, also known as Dobutsu Shogi or Let's Catch the Lion!
+It's a simpler and more accessible version of the traditional Japanese board game, shogi, designed specifically for children and beginners.
+With this project, we aim to introduce a digital, AI-based opponent to the world of Animal Shogi.

-Through this project, we intend to not only bring this delightful game into the digital realm but also elevate the playing experience with an AI opponent that can provide a challenging and enjoyable game for players of all levels.
+## Setup and Installation

+1. **Clone the Repository**: Start by cloning this repository to your local machine.
+2. **Install Dependencies**: Navigate to the project directory and run the following command to install all the necessary dependencies:
+    ```bash
+    pip install -r requirements.txt
+    ```

 ## Features

-Our AI model will incorporate the following essential features:
+Our AI model incorporates the following features:

-1. **Board Reading Mechanism**: Will be able to accurately represent the game's state at any given time.
+1. **Board Reading Mechanism**: Can accurately represent the game's state at any given time.
-2. **Game Rules**: To ensure a fair game, all the rules of Animal Shogi will be meticulously implemented.
+2. **Game Rules**: All the rules of Animal Shogi are meticulously implemented to ensure a fair game.
-3. **Win/Loss Determination**: The model will be able to determine the end game conditions accurately.
+3. **Win/Loss Determination**: Can determine the end game conditions accurately.
-4. **Reward Function**: For reinforcement learning, a reward function will be defined to train the AI model effectively.
+4. **Reward Function**: Defined for effective reinforcement learning training of the AI model.

-Moreover, the project will feature a graphical user interface (GUI) developed using Python, offering an intuitive and user-friendly experience.
+Additionally, the project features a user-friendly graphical interface developed using Python and Pygame.

-## Development
+## Development Stages

 ### Phase 1: Pre-Reinforcement Learning

-Before we dive into reinforcement learning, we will focus on establishing the following foundations:

-1. **Graphical User Interface (GUI)**: Developing an interface where players can interact with the game visually.
-2. **Piece Movement**: Implementing the mechanism to move the pieces according to the rules of the game.
+In this phase, we established the game's foundation:

+- Developed a graphical user interface (GUI) for interactive gameplay.
+- Implemented piece movement based on the game's rules.
-3. **Player Turns**: Establishing a system to manage player turns effectively.
+- Introduced a system to manage player turns.
-4. **Win/Loss Determination**: Creating a system to accurately determine the winning or losing conditions.
+- Designed a system to determine win/loss conditions.

 ### Phase 2: Reinforcement Learning

-Once the foundations are laid, we will proceed with the reinforcement learning phase to develop the AI model.
+In the reinforcement learning phase, we utilized the Stable Baselines3 library to develop and train the AI model using the Proximal Policy Optimization (PPO) algorithm.

+## Testing and Evaluation

+Once the AI model is trained, it can be tested and evaluated against human players or other AI opponents to gauge its performance.

-### Technologies
+## Technologies Used

-- **Python**: The backend and the AI model will be developed using Python to leverage its rich ecosystem of libraries and tools available for AI and machine learning.
-- **GUI Libraries**: Depending on the development process, we will choose between libraries like Tkinter, PyQt, PySide, Kivy, or Pygame for the GUI development.
+- **Python**: Serves as the primary language for backend development and AI modeling.
+- **Pygame**: Used for GUI development, offering an intuitive and interactive gameplay experience.
+- **Stable Baselines3**: A reinforcement learning library utilized to train the AI model.

 ## Contributing

-We warmly welcome contributions!
-If you are interested in contributing, please feel free to reach out and collaborate.
+Contributions are welcome!
+If you're interested in contributing or have suggestions for improvements, feel free to open an issue or submit a pull request.

 ## Contact

-If you have any questions, suggestions, or feedback, please don't hesitate to contact us.
+For any questions, suggestions, or feedback, please contact us.

-Thank you for visiting our project!
+Thank you for your interest in our project!